Covid19 Safety Guidelines for Domestic Cleaners

 When arriving at a client’s location, or back home after a clean:

-1. Have a separate set of protective gear (gloves / mask) that is not used while traveling.
+1. Have a separate set of protective gear (at a minimum a mask, but gloves are recommended) that is not used while traveling.

 2. Remove the set you used while traveling.